New Zealand Legislation website to become source of official legislation

 Amendment legislation easier to locate

 Amendment legislation is found by using Advanced search.
-Amendment Acts in force (and Amendment Regulations in force) have been given their own category under Status, making them easier to identify.
-In addition, Acts not yet in force now includes not-yet-in-force amendment Acts (and the same applies for Regulations).
+Amendment Acts in force (and Amendment Legislative Instruments in force) have been given their own category under Status, making them easier to identify.
+In addition, Acts not yet in force now includes not-yet-in-force amendment Acts (and the same applies for Legislative Instruments).

 To find out what is included in each category under Advanced search, click its adjacent question mark symbol.

-Quick search now searches amendment legislation not yet in force, as well as principal Acts and Regulations (both in force and not yet in force), current Bills, and the titles of Deemed Regulations.
-However, the drop-down list that appears as you type does not currently include in-force amendment legislation—to include them, click Search (or use Advanced search).
+Quick search now searches amendment legislation not yet in force, as well as principal Acts and Legislative Instruments (both in force and not yet in force), current Bills, and the titles of Other Instruments.

 Web feeds more intuitive